 Electric Poultry Netting

-You just need to add an energiser, a battery if battery powered and HT cable if mains powered, and an earth stake.
+You just need to add a suitable energiser, a battery (if battery powered) or an HT cable (if mains powered) and an earth stake.

 How electric poultry netting it works